-Today we will talk about a very delicious, healthy, and nutritious veggie – the green bean.
-The name of this veggie often confuses people.
-The green beans are basically the unripe fruits with a protective pod, and these can be the cultivars of many common beans (for example: common bean, runner bean, yardlong bean, and more).
-The other names for green beans are: string beans, French bean, and snap bean.
+Green beans are basically the unripe fruits with a protective pod, and these can be the cultivars of many common beans (i.e., common bean, runner bean, yardlong bean, and more).
+The other names for green beans are string beans, French beans, and snap beans.
 For us, this veggie is very beneficial but can our guinea pigs consume them safely?
 Let’s find out.

 Can guinea pigs eat green beans?
-Yes, guinea pigs can eat green beans but they should consume green beans only 1-2 times per week to avoid potential problems.
-The green beans contain many good nutrients and essential vitamins like vitamin C which is extremely important for the guinea pigs.
+Guinea pigs can eat green beans but they should consume green beans only 1-2 times per week to avoid potential problems.
+It contains many good nutrients and essential vitamins like vitamin C which is extremely important for guinea pigs.
 Also, remember that the guinea pigs can’t eat cooked food, so the green beans must only be given to them raw and fresh, never cooked.

 Read more in the sections below to find out all the nutrients, benefits, and possible risks of green beans as food for guinea pigs.

-- Healthy weight – with green beans there is no risk of the guinea pig getting chubby or obese.
+With green beans, there is no risk of the guinea pig getting chubby or obese.
 This veggie is low in calories, carbs, proteins, and fats.
 When all of these nutrients are in small amounts, the weight of your guinea pig will not be affected.
-However, due to other reasons, the cavy shouldn’t eat too much of the green beans.
+However, due to other reasons, the cavy shouldn’t eat too many green beans.

-- Good digestion – if you feed green beans to the guinea pig in moderate amounts and frequency, the benefit will be good digestion.
-Green beans have a good amount of fiber and fibers are good because they work up the bowels and improve digestion.
+If you feed green beans to the guinea pig in moderate amounts and frequency, the benefit will be good digestion.
+Green beans have a good amount of fiber.
+Fibers are good because they work up the bowels and improve digestion.
 Too much fibers can cause loose stool but lack of fibers causes constipation.

-- Antioxidants – green beans will provide your guinea pig with good amount of antioxidants.
+Green beans will provide your guinea pig with a good amount of antioxidants.
 The antioxidants are always essential for a healthy organism that will not be prone to diseases, especially dangerous ones.
 Antioxidants remove the free radicals and the damage they cause (early aging and chronic illnesses).
 Green beans have vitamin A, manganese, and selenium – the best and strongest antioxidants.

-- Scurvy prevention – green beans also have vitamin C. Without this vitamin, the guinea pigs cannot be healthy and they can’t survive either!
+Green beans also have vitamin C. Without this vitamin, the guinea pigs cannot be healthy and they can’t survive either.
 Naturally, the guinea pigs cannot produce this vitamin, and when they consume it, they cannot store it.
-It is dangerous for guinea pigs to have a vitamin C deficiency because then they will be prone to the disease scurvy (symptoms of this disease are bleeding, rough coat, discharge, no appetite, weight loss, fatigue, diarrhea…)
+It is dangerous for guinea pigs to have a vitamin C deficiency because then they will be prone to the disease scurvy.
+Some of its symptoms are bleeding, rough coat, discharge, no appetite, weight loss, fatigue, diarrhea.

-- Healthy blood – with green beans, the cavy will have a healthy blood and less risk of anemia.
-Iron is a mineral found mostly in the red blood cells, and it prevents anemia (weakness, no appetite, frequent health problems, fatigue…).
+With green beans, the cavy will have healthy blood and less risk of anemia.
+Iron is a mineral found mostly in the red blood cells, and it prevents anemia (weakness, no appetite, frequent health problems, fatigue).
 And, copper creates new red blood cells.

 Here are the nutrition facts for 100 g (3 oz) of green beans: